agrowe/agrowe/README.md

 ### About me

 - (paleo)ecologist and isotope enthusiast studying mammoth and caribou movement
-- if I were a little smarter and a little more boring, I'd call myself a biogeochemist
+- if I were a little smarter I'd call myself a biogeochemist